emccorson/onsenguide/GUIDE.md

 JavaScript.
 It takes a string representation of the element you want to create and interprets it.
 See the docs for more information.

-##### Loading the Pokemon as we need them
+##### Loading the Pokémon as we need them

-We could keep calling `get` until we have all the Pokemon and add them to the list all at once, but that is wasteful because the user may never scroll all the way through the list.
+We could keep calling `get` until we have all the Pokémon and add them to the list all at once, but that is wasteful because the user may never scroll all the way through the list.
 Instead we should only call `get` when the user has seen as much of the list as is currently loaded.
 Let's wrap some of the code in an